Analysis | Here’s how rare that massive tornado in Kentucky actually was

 It’s not unexpected that there should be tornado activity in western Kentucky.
 We tend to think of tornadoes as being largely a function of the Plains states, open expanses where massive storms can form.
 But the region from the Appalachian Mountains to the Rockies has seen thousands of recorded tornadoes.
-The tornado that struck over the weekend that traveled from Kentucky into Arkansas is at the eastern edge of that range, but still within it.
+The tornado that struck over the weekend that traveled from Arkansas into Kentucky is at the eastern edge of that range, but still within it.

 Most of those tornadoes, though, didn’t occur in December.
-Spring is tornado season nationally, with twisters typically appearing further north as temperatures warm each month.
+Spring is tornado season nationally, with twisters typically appearing farther north as temperatures warm each month.
 The NOAA data show tornadoes in each month, but far fewer in the autumn and winter, mostly touching down in warmer-weather states.

 If we isolate just the storms in December in Kentucky over that period, the rarity becomes obvious.
 Again, this is 70 years of data, with only that tornado from 1952 measuring at least an F3.

 The NOAA’s data show a marked increase in the number of tornadoes in recent decades relative to previous years.
 From 1950 to 1989, an average of about 700 tornadoes were recorded each year, killing an average of 94 people.
-From 1990 to 2019, there were an average of 1,200 a year, an increase in part due to improved technology.
+From 1990 to 2019, there were an average of 1,200 a year, an increase in part due to improved technology but also due to inconsistencies in how data were collected and tornadoes reported.
 Technology, like better forecasting and warning tools, has also helped lower the number of deaths; on average, 68 people died in tornadoes during the 1990 to 2019 period.

-Again, though, notice the rarity of those December events — and how the number is increasing.
+Again, though, notice the rarity of those December events.
 As The Washington Post’s team reported this weekend:

 “It is unusual to have a severe storm outbreak of this intensity in December, when the warm, unstable air required to fuel intense storms is typically limited.
 But the record warmth swelling over the eastern third of the country created a storm environment more characteristic of March or April than December.”

-Note: This article was updated with more information about the historic comparability of tornado counts.